Online Payment Gateways: Tips for an eCommerce Website

 Unless your eCommerce provides the best gateways, you won’t gain the competitive edge you deserve.

 After some time, your business will dwindle for not putting up with the stiff competition.
-Thankfully, you can integrate the payment options above to provide your customers with the best shopping experience.
+You can integrate the payment options above to provide your customers with the best shopping experience.

 Most of them are easy to add to your website.
 But if you feel stuck, consider getting assistance from an experienced developer to help with payment method UX.